 A History of Rappers With Streets Named After Them

 In 2010, Big Pun's family tried to get a street in the Bronx's Longwood neighborhood renamed after the late rapper—an initiative that had been pushed since 2000.
-After their actions had yet to materialize, the Latino rapper's kin gave Big Pun Place another shot a year later.
+After the actions had yet to materialize, the Latino rapper's kin gave Big Pun Place another shot a year later.
 They held a rally and amassed over 2,000 signatures in 2011.
-In 2014, a fan took matters into their own hands by putting up a faux street sign on the 14th anniversary of Pun's Death.
+In 2014, a fan put up a faux street sign on the 14th anniversary of Pun's Death.
 The city removed the sign shortly after.

 Following Phife Dawg's death, a petition was also launched to co-name Linden Boulevard in Queens, between 192nd and 193rd street, A Tribe Called Quest Boulevard.
-By August of 2016, plans to move forward with the street now named Malik "Phife Dawg" Taylor Way made headlines.
-The street honoring the late rapper is set to be unveiled on Nov.
-19 in St. Albans, Queens.
+By August 2016, plans to move forward with the street now named Malik "Phife Dawg" Taylor Way made headlines.
+The street honoring the late rapper was unveiled on Nov.
+19, 2016 in St. Albans, Queens.

-Check out rappers who have successfully gotten streets named after them and others who haven't in the gallery above.
+Check out rappers who have successfully had streets named after them and others who haven't in the gallery above.